[Noshiro City, Akita Prefecture] The cutting edge of rocket research starts in Noshiro City. "Noshiro Rocket Test Site"

 A license is required for launching, and the rocket can be either homemade or purchased as a kit.
 Licenses can be obtained from the Japan Model Rocket Association and other organizations

-For more information, please visit the official website of the Japan Model Rocket Association ( https://ja-r.net/ ).
+For more details, please visit the Japan Model Rocket Association official website (https://ja-r.net/).

 During this period, the Noshiro Galaxy Festival will be held in Noshiro City, and the city center will be transformed into a space-themed space festival with special openings of the Noshiro Rocket Test Site, a show featuring the Noshiro Ion mascot, and more